SBA Loans: Pros and Cons Guide

 Build Business Credit

-SBA lenders are required to report to the appropriate credit bureaus, meaning paying off your loan can improve your credit score.
+SBA lenders are required to report to the appropriate credit bureaus, meaning that paying off your loan can improve your credit score.
 An improved credit score can help you secure additional financing at lower costs when you need it.

 Combination Financing